rockettheme/docs/Docs/wordpress/plugins/roksprocket/tabs_mode.md

 ![][tabs1]

 :   1. **Filtered Article List Options** Gives you access to item-specific settings for the articles title, description, image, and link.
-[50%, 50%]
+[50%, 47%, nw]
     2. **Layout Type** This is where you will select the Layout Mode you wish to use for your RokSprocket Module.
-[50%, 82%]
+[47%, 80%, sw]
     3. **Content Filter Rules** Sets the content filter rules for the module.
-[60%, 62%]
+[57%, 80%, sw]

 1. The **Filtered Article List** gives you access to item-specific settings including: